There are some circumstances when you want to know someone’s birthday, and you don’t know how to approach that person.

 One variation from this method would be to involve your target person in a group conversation.
-Be sure there are several coworkers, and subtly force them to speak about their birthday date.
+Be sure there are several coworkers, and subtly force them to speak about their birth date.

-For example, at lunch time.
-You can start a conversation about some trivial personal matters with your coworkers, then start speaking about some anecdote that happened to you in your birthday party.
+For example, at lunchtime.
+You can start a conversation about some trivial personal matters with your coworkers, then start speaking about some anecdote that happened to you at your birthday party.
 This is with the idea of breaking the ice.

 Once you’ve told your story, ask about an anecdote to another coworker.

 Continue this way carefully observing the reactions from your target person, until you feel it’s the right time to ask them for an anecdote.
 At that moment, you hit them with your question about their birthday.

 They’ll feel they must participate, or it’ll look like they are unfriendly people.